-Wedding updos are always considered to be a classic affair but that doesn’t mean they have to be boring at all.
-In fact, a wedding updo needs to fulfill an entire roster of criteria, such as weather-proof, to complete the neckline of your dress and its back details, highlight your face in the best way possible, and make you look like a princess.
-With all this in mind, we’ve gathered 50 enchanting wedding updos that cover everything from beach wedding to flower crowns to weddings in every season.
-Happy scrolling!
+Wedding updos are always considered to be a classic affair but that doesn’t mean they have to be the same old style.
+In fact, a wedding updo needs to fulfill an entire roster of criteria such as to be weather-proof, to complete the neckline of the dress and its back details, and to highlight the face in the best way possible, among others.

 1. Boho Wedding Updos